mgp/book-notes/how-to-read-a-book.markdown

 ##### The Second Stage of Analytical Reading

 * The second stage of analytical reading answers the second basic question about a book, namely: *What is being said in detail, and how?*

+#### Chapter 10: Criticizing a Book Fairly

+* Reading a book is a kind of conversation where the reader has the last word.
+The author has had his say, and then it is the reader's turn.
+* We must observe an *intellectual etiquette* in this conversation.
+Without it, conversation is bickering rather than profitable communication.
+* The activity of reading does not stop with the work of understanding what a book says. *It must be completed by the work of criticism, the work of judging.*

+##### Teachability as a Virtue

+* There is no book so good that no fault can be found with it.
+* The author does what he can to make the readers his equal.
+He deserves that they act like his peers, that they engage in conversation with him, that they talk back.
+* Teachability is an extremely active virtue.
+No one is really teachable who does not freely exercise his power of independent judgment.
+* The most teachable reader is, therefore, the most critical.
+* The third group of rules for reading is a guide to the last stage in the disciplined exercise of teachability.

+##### The Role of Rhetoric

+* You must be not only a *responsive* but a *responsible* listener:
+  * You are responsive to the extent that you follow what has been said and note the intention that prompts it.
+  * You also have the responsibility of taking a position.
+When you take it, it is yours, and not the author's.
+* On the part of the speaker or writer, rhetorical skill is knowing how to convince or persuade.
+* Reciprocally, on the part of the reader or listener, rhetorical skill is knowing how to react to anyone who tries to convince or persuade us.

+##### The Importance of Suspending Judgment

+* Rule 9 of reading: You must be able to say, with reasonable certainty, "I understand" before you can say "I agree," "I disagree," or "I suspend judgment."
+These three remarks exhaust all critical positions you can take.
+* To agree is just as much an exercise of critical judgment on your part as to disagree.
+* To agree without understanding is inane.
+To disagree without understanding is impudent.
+* If someone cannot repeat what you said *in their own words*, then you know they do not understand, and you are entirely justified in ignoring all their criticisms.
+* All criticism that is not based on understanding is irrelevant.
+* Equally bad as disagreeing with something you do not understand is agreeing to a position that you cannot express intelligibly in your own words.
+* You should hesitate before you say "I understand," for you have a lot of work to do before you can make that declaration honestly and with assurance.
+* To say "I don't understand" is also a critical judgment, but *only after you have tried your hardest does it reflect on the book rather than yourself*.

+##### The Importance of Avoiding Contentiousness

+* Rule 10 of reading: When you disagree, do so reasonably, and not disputatiously or contentiously.
+* Whoever regards conversation as a battle can win only by being an antagonist, only by disagreeing successfully, whether he is right or wrong.
+* A reader should be as prepared to agree as to disagree.
+Whichever she decides should be motivated by only the facts, or the truth about the case.

+##### On the Resolution of Disagreements

+* Disagreement is futile agitation unless it is undertaken with the hope that it may lead to the resolution of an issue.
+* The great majority of disagreements can be resolved by the removal of misunderstanding or of ignorance, but neither cure is easy.
+* No one who looks upon disagreement as an occasion for teaching another should forget that it is also an occasion for being taught.
+* Disagreements are arguable matters.
+And argument is empty unless one supposes that there is an attainable understanding that, when attained by reason in the light of all the evidence, resolves the original issues.
+* Rule 11 of reading: Respect the difference between knowledge and mere professional opinion by giving reasons for any critical judgment you make.
+* Knowledge consists of those *opinions that can be defended*, opinions for which there is evidence of some kind.
+But ordinary opinion is just unsupported judgment.